-Whether you’re a new crafter who’s thinking of buying a Cricut machine in 2020 or you already own the Explore Air 2 and are contemplating upgrading to the flagship Maker, this will hopefully be helpful for you.
-Should you save and get the Cricut Explore Air 2 or is it worth investing in the top-of-the-line Cricut Maker?
-We look at their different features to help you choose which cutting machine to add to your craft room this 2020.
+Whether you’re a new crafter who’s thinking of buying a Cricut machine in 2020 or you already own the Explore Air 2 and are contemplating upgrading to the flagship Cricut Maker, this will hopefully be helpful for you.
+Should you invest in the top-of-the-line Cricut Maker or save and get the Cricut Explore Air 2 instead?
+We look at their different features to help you choose which Cricut cutting machine to add to your craft room this 2020.

-Cricut Maker vs. Explore Air 2 Comparison Chart
+Cricut Maker vs. Cricut Explore Air 2 Comparison Chart

 |Model||Cricut Maker Machine||Cricut Explore Air 2|